marcleerink/planet-data-analyzer/README.md

 * When is the highest denistity of overlap?

 Futher down the road:
-* What is the percentage coverage of each land cover class for each image.
+* What is the percentage of coverage of each land cover class for each image.

 ## Dependencies